-St. Paul African Methodist Episcopal Church was founded in 1885 as the first African American church in Round Rock and the second in Williamson County.
+St. Paul African Methodist Episcopal Church was founded in 1885 as the first African Methodist Episcopal church in Round Rock and the second in Williamson County.
 It was operated and attended by residents of Round Rock and surrounding communities.

 The church was founded by the Sauls, Mays, Dixon, Washington, Wheeler, Freeman and Earl families.
 The original location of the church was just south of the original Old Settlers Park, which at the time was located at the southwest corner of RM 620 and Interstate 35, where Sprouts and McDonald’s are currently located.
 The original church was constructed of wood from an old barn donated by a local farmer.